The difference between a strata manager, a property manager and a building manager

 - Providing general guidance on by‐laws, and assisting with by-law breach management, mediation, NCAT orders & appeals

 2. What is the role of a building manager?

-A building manager is sometimes referred to as a caretaker, facilities manager, or resident manager and can be appointed by the developer, strata manager, owners corporation or body corporate.
+A building manager is sometimes referred to as a caretaker, facilities manager, or resident manager and can be appointed by the developer, owners corporation or body corporate.

-Their role involves assisting with the the maintenance and good order of common property.
+Their role involves coordinating the maintenance to optimise the good order of common property.

 A building manager’s role includes but is not limited to:

-- Being an on-site contact for owners, tenants and contactors
+- Being an on-site contact for owners, residents and contractors

 - Registering common property access devices such as keys, swipes, and remotes